rc2dev/pifi-radio/README.md

 | --------------- | -------------------------------------------------------------------------
 | `cache_max_age` | Cache value used by Rack.
 | `serve_static`  | If Rack should serve static resources.
 Set to `false` if your web server is already doing it.
 | `host`          | MPD host.
 | `port`          | MPD port.
-| `streams_file`  | Path to file containing the streams list [(see next section)](#list-of-streams).
+| `streams_file`  | Path to the JSON file containing the streams [(see next section)](#list-of-streams).
-| `streamsp_file` | Path to other file containing streams list.
-The stations here will be merged with the other list and presented only to devices which IPs are listed on `special_ips`.
-A use case for this is if you have tons of stations that only you listen and you don’t want to pollute everyone else's list. *(If you don’t need this, just leave it empty.)*
+| `streamsp_file` | Path to JSON file containing additional streams.
+These will be shown only to the devices listed on `special_ips`. *(If you don’t need this, just leave it empty.)*
-| `special_ips`   | The IPs for which the additional streams will be shown. *(If you don’t need this, just leave it empty.)*
+| `special_ips`   | The IPs for the devices to show additional streams. *(If you don’t need this, just leave it empty.)*
 | `play_local`    | If you don’t want PiFi to play songs from your local library, set it as `false`.
 This will remove the "Random" button.

 ### List of streams

-To keep it simple, the list of streams is just a JSON file with key-value pairs, where the key is the station name, and the value is the streaming URL.
+To keep it simple, a list of streams is just a JSON file with key-value pairs, where the key is the station name, and the value is the streaming URL.
 For example:

     {
          "Radio 1": "https://example.com/radio1",
          "Radio 2": "https://example.com/radio"
     }

-If you want to arrange the stations in categories, add a pair with the category name, and empty value, as in:
+If you want to arrange the stations in categories, add a pair with the category name as the key and empty value, as in:

     {
          "Talk radio": "",